 Can People See My Messages If I Deactivate Facebook?

 Yes, you can still use Messenger, so it follows that your messages will appear after deactivating your account.
 In fact, when you press “Send,” as long as you have internet access, the message will go straight to the recipient’s inbox.

 However, if you delete Facebook, your previous messages will read “Facebook User”.
 They won’t be able to respond.
 Incidentally, this is the same thing that happens if you block someone.

 Can You Reactivate a Facebook Account?

-If you’ve deactivated your Facebook account, all you need to do is log back in sometime.
+If you’ve deactivated your Facebook account, all you need to do is log back in.
 You can change your password if considerable time has lapsed and you’ve forgotten it.
 Your profile still exists, as does your personal information.
-Previous messages and comments typically reappear too.
+Previous messages and comments typically re-appear too.

-However, if you delete Facebook, you’ll need to have taken steps to prepare for your reactivation before having deleted it.
-The social network lets you download a copy of all the data Facebook has stored about you.
+Can you reactivate a deleted Facebook account?
+You can, but it’s more difficult.
+You’ll need to have taken steps to prepare for your reactivation before deletion.
+The social network lets you download a copy of all the data Facebook has stored about you .
 That means you can get your account back up and running, although the process is a bit trickier than if you’ve merely deactivated it.

 What Happens to Tagged Photos After Deactivation?

 Because Facebook has saved your data for your potential return, tags in pictures will still exist.
 However, those tags will convert to plain text.
 No one can link those images to a profile (to reiterate, your profile isn’t visible to anyone).
 This is also true of any other posts you’ve tagged in.